xcp-ng/xcp-ng-org/docs/guides/software-RAID-SR.md

 So what can we do about this?
 Fortunately, we can give the system more information about what RAID arrays are in the system and specify that they should be started up at boot.

-## Stabilizing the RAID Boot Configuration: The mdadm.conf File
+## 📌 Stabilizing the RAID Boot Configuration: The mdadm.conf File {#stabilizing-the-raid-boot-configuration-the-mdadmconf-file}

 The first thing we need to do is give the system more information on what RAID arrays exist and how they're put together.
 The way to do this is by creating a raid configuration file `/etc/mdadm.conf`.